matianfu/telsa/docs/state-machine-cn.md

 ### A Pitfall

 This flat state machine pattern is sufficient for many real world use cases.
-And I'd like to explain a critical pitfall of this pattern here, though it is irrelevant to the hierarchical state pattern which is going to be discussed later.
+And I'd like to explain a critical pitfall of this pattern here, though it is irrelevent to the hierarchical state pattern which is going to be discussed later.

 Supposing the context class is an event emitter and its state change is observed by some external objects.
 It emits `entering`, `entered`, `exiting` and `exited` with corresponding state name.
 Obviously the best place to trigger the context's `emit` method is inside `setState`: